Aros-Technology-Studio/AST-Aros-Financial-Paradigm/01_coin_engine/coin_use_cases.md

 ---

 ### 5. **Incentivization Engine**
-AROS Coin may be distributed as **rewards** in:
+AROS Coin may be distributed as **payments** in:
 - Bug bounty programs.
 - Stress-test campaigns for transaction infrastructure.
-- Educational training simulations (Testnet Rewards).
+- Educational training simulations (Testnet Payments).

 **Distribution Method**: Through controlled faucet contracts under supervision of The All-Seeing Eye.